top of page

 What would an old castle, hidden in the backwoods of Big Bear, be without a hidden room?

-I'm not going to tell you whereupon our vast estate it's hidden, but I will tell you it's where you'll find the cushions for the deck furniture and other stuff like extra bedding, daypacks, snowshoes, winter clothing, etc.
+I'm not going to tell you whereupon our vast estate it's hidden, but I will tell you it's where you'll find the cushions for the deck furniture and other stuff like extra bedding, daypacks, winter clothing, etc.

 The attic/loft is clean and can be used as an extra sleeping area.
 If you do use it as a sleeping area there's a switch on each of the motion detector lights that can be turned off.

-I'm not going to tell you whereupon our vast estate it's hidden, but I will tell you it's where you'll find the cushions for the deck furniture and other stuff like extra bedding, daypacks, snowshoes, winter clothing, etc.
+I'm not going to tell you whereupon our vast estate it's hidden, but I will tell you it's where you'll find the cushions for the deck furniture and other stuff like extra bedding, daypacks, winter clothing, etc.

 The attic/loft is clean and can be used as an extra sleeping area.
 If you do use it as a sleeping area there's a switch on each of the motion detector lights that can be turned off.